opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/get-email-by-id-api.md

 This page is under construction.
 {% endhint %}

 You can get the delivery status of the emails sent using the `GET`endpoint `/transactional/email`.
-Below is a list of statuses you might receive and what it means.
+For a list of statuses and error codes, please refer to the table below.

-Add information on error codes etc.
+## Status and Error Code

 | Status      | Definition                                                                                                                                                                                                                                                          |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |